gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 SendGrid's service comes with notable challenges that affect user experience.
 The platform discontinued its free plan on July 26, 2025, though they still offer a 60-day free trial with 100 emails per day.
 Users frequently report unexpected account suspensions without warning, poor customer support experiences, and significant limitations in automation features that cannot be edited once live.

-**BlueFox Email** focuses on providing reliable email infrastructure through transparent AWS SES integration.
-The platform emphasizes predictable service delivery, comprehensive feature access across all tiers, and usage-based pricing that scales with actual email volume rather than contact counts.
-BlueFox Email prioritizes service consistency and user control without the account suspension risks that affect some email providers.
+**BlueFox Email** focuses on providing reliable email infrastructure with immediate sending capability and flexible delivery options.
+The platform provides instant email sending without requiring third-party accounts or complex setup, while offering optional AWS SES integration for teams wanting maximum infrastructure control and cost optimization.
+BlueFox Email emphasizes predictable service delivery, comprehensive feature access across all tiers, and usage-based pricing that scales with actual email volume rather than contact counts.
+The platform prioritizes service consistency and user control without the account suspension risks that affect some email providers.

 Both platforms serve technical teams, but they approach service reliability, pricing transparency, and customer support very differently.